sgignoux/sicp-solutions.net/content/post/SICP-Solution-Exercise-1-36.md

 3.5972853041284294
 ```

-It takes 55 steps to converge without the dampig and 9 steps with the damping method.
-It seems clear that the damping make the convergence much faster in this case.
+It takes 55 steps to converge without damping, but only 9 steps with the damping method.
+It is clear that damping makes the convergence faster in this case.